 Sometimes, your implant might lose its normal position and you’ll start noticing that your breasts are asymmetric.
 This is usually corrected by breast revision surgery.

 Breast implants are not lifetime devices, and they will eventually need replacement someday in the future.
-On average, breast implants need replacement after 10 years of the original boob job, however, this can be later or earlier depending on your specific case.
+On average, breast implants need replacement after 10 years of the original boob job (breast augmentation), however, this can be later or earlier depending on your specific case.

 There are several reasons why you might need to replace your breast implants, such as implant rupture, capsular contracture, BIA-ALCL, and implant infection.

 Symptoms of implant rupture include a sudden loss in breast size, change in shape, and asymmetry with the other breast.
-If this happens, you need to visit your plastic surgeon for evaluation of rupture.
+If this happens, you need to visit Dr Doyle for evaluation of rupture.

 Several breast implant symptoms warrant a surgeon’s visit to make sure everything is okay.
 Some symptoms that may indicate a problem with your breast implant include breast pain, swelling, deformity, nipple retraction, change in size, or a palpable mass.

-Some women report feeling some heaviness in their breasts after their boob job.
-The implants themselves are fairly light, however, your skin and tissue need some time to adapt after surgery before you become used to your new breasts.
+Some women report feeling some heaviness in their breasts after their boob job (breast augmentation).
+Obviously, as the implants get larger this becomes more of a problem.
+Most women, given enough time to adapt after surgery, become used to their new breasts.

 Normally, breast implants do not become harder over time.
 On some rare occasions, excessive scarring in your breast might occur, a condition known as “capsular contracture”, making your breasts feel harder than normal.